The New World Review

 If you’re familiar with Malick’s three earlier features (Badlands, Days of Heaven and The Thin Red Line) you’ll know what to expect here.
-Malick sees his characters as figures in a landscape, and as with the earlier work it’s that landscape that is the principal character in this film: we begin with it, before any humans appear, and we end the film with it too.
+Malick sees his characters as figures in a landscape, and as with the earlier work it’s that landscape that is the principal character in this film.
 Malick has one of the best eyes of any filmmaker working in the commercial American cinema and this film, shot entirely with available light by Emmanuel Lubezki, looks astonishing.
 Another word goes to the production design by longtime Malick collaborator Jack Fisk (himself an occasional director), which avoids the over-CGId look that blights too many recent historical epics.
 Towards the end of the film, after two hours in the jungle, we return to England, it seems as alien a place to us as it must have done to Pocahontas.

 With this emphasis on place and atmosphere comes an elliptical approach to narrative.
 Malick edits in a way that may seem disconcerting, often cutting shots short a second or two earlier than most other directors would.
 Key moments in the story are underplayed.
 This is a strategy most common to arthouse films, and that is really what The New World is, despite its budget.
-On the other hand, if you’re unsympathetic to this approach, the film is likely to seem very long and slow and tedious.
-I’m not suggesting all films should be like this, but we should be grateful that a director like Malick is able to work in the commercial cinema.
-The New World isn’t really an actors’ film either: despite Malick’s trademark use of voiceover, Smith and Pocahontas are really presences rather than characters explored in great depth.
+On the other hand, if you’re unsympathetic to this approach, the film is likely to seem very long and slow.
+This isn’t really an actors’ film either: despite Malick’s trademark use of voiceover, Smith and Pocahontas are really presences rather than characters explored in great depth.
 That’s not to say that strong acting isn’t possible in a Malick film – think of Martin Sheen and Sissy Spacek in Badlands - but his films work best with actors whose charisma is strong enough to carry the weight of their roles.
 As such Colin Farrell is perfectly adequate as Smith, and newcomer Kilcher likewise as Pocahontas, and there’s a strong supporting cast.